 Aluminum baseball bats, also referred to as alloy bats first came around as a substitute for wooden bats.
 Metal bats provided higher performance and durability compared to their wood counterparts.

 They offered a different swinging experience to wooden models, improved bat speed, and provided substantial pop.
 Alloy bats are used almost exclusively in minor leagues, competitive youth baseball, high school, and collegiate institutions.
-Minor and major leagues still use wooden bat models of ash, bamboo, and hickory.
+Minor and major leagues still use wood bats made of ash, bamboo, and hickory.

 Despite more advanced technologies introduced by carbon fiber composites, aluminum bats are still a popular metal bat choice today.